 Eujin's piano playing and teaching is firmly founded on technical approach of Abbey Whiteside, Johannes Brahms and Heinrich Neuhaus.
 For vocal training, he is strongly grounded on Van Christy's singing technique.
 As a teacher, he is actively involved with the research of new methods to improve piano and singing technique, and as a result his students have had tremendous success in their music examination.

 Eujin teaches on Friday and Sunday.

 Click here to secure your spot with Eujin

-Mina teaches on Monday and Tuesday Click here to secure your spot with Mina
+Julian teaches on Mondays.
+Click here to secure your spot with Julian

 Piano Teacher and Theory Tutor

 Natasha holds a Bachelor of Music and a Masters of Education and has performed as a solo pianist and singer.
 She is an experienced teacher, having taught for 15 years, both in Russia and Australia.
 She has experience in teaching students of varying ages, in both Primary School and private setting, group lessons with children aged between 5-12 years old, to conducting private lessons with adults with various levels of musical experience.